Why Poor Air Quality is Extremely Harmful

 Impact on Vulnerable Populations

 Children and the elderly are particularly susceptible to the adverse effects of poor air quality.
 In children, exposure can impair lung development, while in older adults, it can worsen existing health conditions and reduce lifespan.
-For example, a study in the “Journal of Pediatrics” showed that children living in high-pollution areas have significantly lower lung function compared to their peers in cleaner environments.
+A study in the “Journal of Pediatrics” showed that children living in high-pollution areas have significantly lower lung function compared to their peers in cleaner environments.

 Environmental Impact